top of page

 Eligibility: Students must be U.S. citizens and must be enrolled or accepted at an accredited institution

 The Hutton Junior Fisheries Biology Program is an 8-week paid summer internship and mentoring program sponsored by the American Fisheries Society.
 The program stimulates interest in fisheries and aquatic science, especially among underrepresented groups.
+As a Hutton Scholar, you will be matched and mentored by a fisheries professional in your local area.
+You will gain hands-on fisheries science experience in marine or freshwater areas, conducting laboratory and field research.

 You will participate in resource conservation and management projects as a Hutton Scholar.
 Moreover, you will learn about career opportunities while receiving resources on potential course students.
-Some possible activities include electrofishing, examining specimens, data processing, establishing aquatic vegetation and fish habitats, and more!
+The possible activities include electrofishing, examining specimens, data processing, establishing aquatic vegetation and fish habitats, and more!
+An added benefit is an all-expense paid trip to the Hutton Scholars Summit conducted at the University of Arkansas.

-Acceptance Rate: 12% for the Summer 2023 cohort.
+Acceptance Rate: 12% for the Summer 2023 cohort

 Cost: No cost; stipend provided ($3,000 for 8 weeks)